 |Emily Shrosbree, President

-The president’s job is essentially to ensure other club committee members can satisfactorily carry out their own tasks – it is the chief guide, secretary, treasurer and other organisers that actually do all the hard work and they are the ones you are likely to have contact with.
+The president’s job is essentially to ensure other club committee members can satisfactorily carry out their own tasks – it is the chief guide, secretary, treasurer and other organisers that actually do all the hard work.

 I’ve been an active member of WTMC since 2013 – you’ll mostly find me out in the hills or next to the trip sign-up board deciding where to explore next!